myriad007/Route-53-acme-client-for-Stalwart-Mail-Server/README.md

 - Copy all files from the acme-client directory (except the Dockerfile) into `/docker/acme-client`.
 - Customize the provided scripts to include your domain(s).

-### Step 2: Deploy the ACME Client
+### Step 2: Create your own ACME Client custom container

-- Start the **acme-client** container.
-- It will issue certificates for your domains and copy them into /opt/etc/certs
+- Open the above dockerfile and customize all of the needed components and then build your custom container

 ### Step 3: Register Certificates in Stalwart